pierre-juarez/auth_mean/readme.md

 # Auth MEAN🤖

-_Basic authentication with Angular using JsonWebToken (JWT), and user validation, with route protection._ 🗝️
+_Basic authentication with MongoDB, Express, Angular and NodeJS (MEAN), using JsonWebToken (JWT), and user validation, with route protection._ 🗝️

 ## Presentation